2006 Alabama Crimson Tide football team

-The 2006 Alabama Crimson Tide football team represented the University of Alabama for the 2006 NCAA Division I FBS football season.
-The Tide was led by head coach Mike Shula entering his fourth year at Alabama.
-Despite a strong 5–2 start, they finished out the season by losing four of their final five games.
-The team closed the regular season at 6–6 (2–6, SEC) and lost for a fifth-straight time to rival Auburn.
-Following the loss Shula was fired as head coach and defensive coordinator Joe Kines served as interim head coach for the bowl game.
+Despite a strong 5–2 start, Alabama finished the regular season by losing four of the final five games.
+The Crimson Tide closed the regular season at 6–6 with a defeat for a fifth-straight year to rival Auburn.
+Following the loss, Shula was fired and defensive coordinator Joe Kines was appointed interim head coach for the bowl game.